Offline and Outlook filters and templates

-Data filters for Microsoft Office Outlook determine what data should be synchronized between the Microsoft Dynamics CRM server and Microsoft Dynamics CRM for Outlook.
-Microsoft Dynamics CRM 2011 and Microsoft Dynamics CRM Online support the ability to change the default filter using the SDK and push these changes to any or all users.
+Data filters for Microsoft Office Outlook determine what data should be synchronized between the Microsoft Dynamics 365 server and Dynamics 365 for Outlook.
+Microsoft Dynamics 365 and Microsoft Dynamics 365 (online) support the ability to change the default filter using the SDK and push these changes to any or all users.

 To support these customizations, there are four new query types for saved query (view).
 When you create a saved query (view) record, specify one of these types in the SavedQuery.QueryType attribute, using the SavedQueryQueryType enumeration.
 These are only accessible by using the methods described here; there is no UI available to change them.
-In Microsoft Dynamics CRM 4.0 offline and Microsoft Outlook filters were the same, whereas in Microsoft Dynamics CRM 2011 you can specify different filters so that you can avoid synchronizing everything to Microsoft Outlook for your mobile phone.
+You can specify different filters so that you can avoid synchronizing everything to Microsoft Outlook for your mobile phone.
 Filter templates are solution aware so they can be exported along with a solution.

 The following table lists the new query types used for filters and filter templates.

-Defines the subset of an entity to be synchronized with Microsoft Dynamics CRM for Outlook.
+Defines the subset of an entity to be synchronized with Dynamics 365 for Outlook.
 The subset of data defined by these filters will synchronize to Microsoft Outlook folders such as Contacts, Calendar, and so on.

-Defines a filter template applied to new users for synchronization with Microsoft Dynamics CRM for Outlook.
+Defines a filter template applied to new users for synchronization with Dynamics 365 for Outlook.

-Defines a filter template applied to new users for synchronization with Microsoft Dynamics CRM for Microsoft Office Outlook with Offline Access.
+Defines a filter template applied to new users for synchronization with Microsoft Dynamics 365 for Microsoft Office Outlook with Offline Access.

 Default filter templates are automatically instantiated to the UserQuery entity for each user when the synchronization subscription is created.
 When synchronization to Microsoft Outlook or to the offline database is initiated, the filters for that user are collected and used to filter the collections of entries and attributes that are being synchronized.
 If multiple filters are specified for a particular entity, the resulting set of entries will be a union of results of individual filters.